 Alexander Technique teaches us to first stop and observe our entire ourselves, activity referring to anything from breathing, standing and sitting, sitting at a computer, speaking, singing, walking, down to our smallest dexterous everyday movements which we hardly ever usually notice, such as whether we are frowning as opposed to reminding ourselves to smile a bit more, whether our eyes are glazing over, observing where our tongue happens to be in our mouth and whether our jaw is clenched or free.

 The way in which we use our postural mechanism affects the way we function, so developing an increased self-awareness is key.
-Sadly it is often the case that our postural habits let us down, causing us pain and discomfort, lack of confidence and even self-doubt, however we should bear in mind that these are all learned behaviours from a very early age indeed and are something we repeat without even realising we are.
+Sadly it is often the case that our postural habits let us down, causing us pain and discomfort, lack of confidence and even self-doubt, however we should bear in mind that these are all learned behaviours from a very early age indeed and are something we repeat without even realising we are if we're not aware of them.
 The good news is that our use and functioning can be restored to much like it was when we were young children by learning to use ourselves as we are designed to with effortless ease.
 This has everything to do with bringing our attention to our our head, neck and back relationship, which actually determines the overall co-ordination and balance of our entire mechanism, something which F M Alexander termed "the primary control".
 This is what we spend much of our time considering, because if we are not at our full height, we are shortening, and if we are not stopping to think first we are at the mercy of unhelpful and harmful reaction.